 We are a family owned yarn company located in Uruguay and we have developed a line of Hand-Dyed yarns of incredible softness and wonderful color variations.
-Our products are made out of the softest fibers available and inspired by nature, landscapes, places, art and everyday life.
-And that is what we try to represent in the names of our 18 different yarns and more than 300 colors.
+Our products are made out of the softest fibers available and inspired by nature, as well as landscapes, places, art and day-to-day life.
+This is what we try to represent when naming our 18 yarn varieties and the range of over 300 colors they come in.

-Our wish is to continue developing yarns and colors to inspire people around the world, and to be inspired by them in return.
+Our wish is to continue developing yarns and colors to inspire people all over the world, and in return be inspired by them .

 In 2010 the factory added a flat-plate thermal heating system to decrease the environmental footprint.
 Using the power of the sun, the water tanks are heated for the various processes to make your favorite yarns.
 The company employs environmentally safe practices using as little water and as few chemicals as possible.

 More recently the company added a new mill in Perú.